Configurable Workflow Platform

 Ready to configure your own workflow?

 The Configurable Workflow Platform is included in every Delivery Hub installation.
-Software Delivery and Loan Approval work out of the box.
+Seven workflow types ship out of the box \u2014 Software Delivery, Implementation Project, Loan Approval, Support Triage, Onboarding Checklist, Change Management, and Operations.
 To create a custom workflow, add records to the three Custom Metadata Types and assign the workflow type to your work items.